The Stonekeeper: Plot

 After Silas dies, the lights turn off and the amulet glows and tells Emily to become the new stonekeeper and accept its power, which she does against Navin's wishes.
 The robots place Silas in a "sleep chamber" and locate Karen with a computer that shows them where the monster, an Arachnopod, currently is.

 The children and Miskit board a flying vehicle to reach Karen.
 They struggle to pass through a tunnel with walls lined with tentacled monsters and then see several Arachnopods.
 One in the pack of Arachnopods is the one carrying their mother.
 The heroes are unable to rescue her before their vehicle crash lands.

-As Emily goes after the beast, the elf they saw earlier uses his amulet to destroy the Arachnopod who has Emily's mother and holds her captive.
+As Emily goes after the beast, the elf they saw earlier uses his amulet to destroy the Arachnopod and holds Emily's mother captive.
 The elf then captures Emily with his power, demanding that she help kill his father the Elf King.
 With her amulet, Emily repels the elf.
-Then her own amulet tells her to kill the elf, and she refuses.
-Instead, Emily tells the elf to never come near her family again.
+Then her own amulet tells her to kill the elf, but Emily refuses, instead telling the elf to never come near her family again.
 The elf leaves; Navin and Miskit catch up with Emily and they take Karen back to Silas's house.

-Silas's old helper robots determine that Karen was poisoned and needs an antidote, but the nearest city is 300 miles away.
+Silas's old helper robots determine that Karen was poisoned by the Arachnopod and needs an antidote, but the nearest city is 300 miles away.
 To take her to the city as soon as possible, the robots cause the entire house to be transformed into a giant robot.
 The giant robot, with everyone inside, walks through the water surrounding Silas's house, climbs out of the hole to the surface and starts walking across the landscape to the city, leading them to the antidote.